‘a building for human habitation, especially one that consists of a ground floor and one or more upper storeys’

 Around him 19th Century Headingley was growing from a country village separated from Leeds by fields and farms to a vibrant suburb, where industrialsts and imperialists alike built themselves splendid houses.
 The miser’s millions meanwhile were supporting missionary projects around the world.
 Arthington, Liberia, bears his name to this day.

-Created by A Quiet Word in collaboration with members of the local community, House is a site-specific performance that explores how property and power connect Headingley and the wider world.
-You are invited behind closed doors for a conversation in the dark, and to where the present overlays the past.
+Created by A Quiet Word in collaboration with members of the local community, House was a site-specific performance that explored how property and power connect Headingley and the wider world.
+Participants were invited behind closed doors for a conversation in the dark, and to where the present overlays the past.

-Tuesday 30 January to Saturday 3 February, 6pm and 8pm
+Events ran from Tuesday 30 January to Saturday 3 February 2019

 Photos by Lizzie Coombes.